arthiee4/RiotSwitcher/README.md

 ![](git_images/stay.gif)

 After these steps and once your account is logged in, go back to the switcher and press the 'Already Logged in' button, and that's it!
-Your profile will be saved, and you should follow the same process for all the others <3
+Your profile will be saved, and you should follow the same process for all the others profiles.
+So, you'll be able to log into any of them with just one click! <3

 ![](git_images/button.png)